All

 9. How are MIPS payment adjustments shown on the ERA (Electronic Remittance Advice)?

-10. How do payment adjustments apply to clinicians with multiple TIN’s?
+10. How do payment adjustments apply to clinicians with multiple TINs?

-MIPS eligible clinicians who started billing under a new TIN after the performance year (i.e. after 12/31/2022) would receive the highest payment adjustment attributed to their NPI when billing under the new TIN in the 2024 payment year.
+If you were MIPS eligible under multiple TIN/NPI combinations, you may receive distinct payment adjustments for each combination.
+MIPS-eligible clinicians who started billing under a new TIN after the performance year will receive the highest adjustment attributed to their NPI when billing under the new TIN in the 2024 payment year.

 11. How are payment adjustments determined for clinicians reporting under a group?